Setting Cadences: Daily, Weekly, Monthly

 4. Monthly Cadence

-What it does: Generates one task per location (or user) on a specific day of the month, every month.
+What it does: Generates one task per location on a specific day of the month, every month.

 Configuration: